Foundations of Musculoskeletal Anatomy for Human Movement

 - Describe the structural and functional divisions of the nervous system.

-Part two: Introduction to the Musculoskeletal Anatomy of the Spine, Upper and Lower extremities (7 weeks).
+Introduction to the Musculoskeletal Anatomy of the Spine and Upper Extremities (7 weeks).

 Specific Learning Objectives: